-Bits Name Description 31 DEC Enable data cache.
+Bits Name Description 31 EC Enable cache.
 0 Cache disabled.
-The data cache is not operational, but data and tags are preserved.
+The cache is not operational, but data and tags are preserved.
 1 Cache enabled.
-30 DW Data default write-protect.
-For normal operations that do not hit in the RAMBARs or ACRs, this field defines write-protection.
-See Section 4.9.1, "Caching Modes."
-0 Not write protected.
-1 Write protected.
-Write operations cause an access error exception.
-29 DESB Enable data store buffer.
-Affects the precision of transfers.
-CACR[DESB] has precedence over CACR[9-8] and ACRn[9-8]; therefore, the store buffer must be disabled to use imprecise mode.
-Imprecise-mode, write-through or cache-inhibited writes bypass the store buffer and generate bus cycles directly.
-Section 4.9.5.2.1, "Push and Store Buffers," describes the associated performance penalty.
-The four-entry FIFO store buffer is enabled; to maximize performance, this buffer defers pending imprecise-mode, write-through or cache-inhibited writes.
-Precise-mode, cache-inhibited accesses always bypass the store buffer.
-Precise and imprecise modes are described in Section 4.9.2, "Cache-Inhibited Accesses."
-28 DDPI Disable CPUSHL invalidation.
+30 - Reserved, should be cleared.
+29 ESB Enable store buffer.
+Writes to write-through or noncachable in imprecise mode bypass the store buffer and generate bus cycles directly.
+Section 4.9.5.2.1, "Push and Store Buffers," describes the performance penalty for this.
+The four-entry FIFO store buffer is enabled; when imprecise mode is used, this buffer defers pending writes to write-through or cache-inhibited regions to maximize performance.
+Cache-inhibited, precise-mode accesses always bypass the store buffer.
+28 DPI Disable CPUSHL invalidation.
 0 Normal operation.
 A CPUSHL instruction causes the selected line to be pushed if modified and then invalidated.
 1 No clear operation.
 A CPUSHL instruction causes the selected line to be pushed if modified, then left valid.